IMMA: Immunizing text-to-image Models against Malicious Adaptation: Experiments

 \subsection{Immunizing erased models against re-learning}

 We employ LoRA as the adaptation method, and the pre-trained erased models are from ESD~\cite{gandikota2023erasing} using their publicly released code base.
 Following ESD, we consider experiments on eight artistic styles including both well-recognized and modern artists, and ten object classes from a subset of ImageNet~\cite{deng2009imagenet}.
-For adaptation, we use LoRA and fine-tuned for 20 epochs each dataset.
-Each dataset contains 20 images generated by Stable Diffusion (SD V1-4), prior to erasing, with the prompt of the target artistic style or object class.
+For immunization, we use 20 images generated by Stable Diffusion (SD V1-4), prior to erasing, with the prompt of the target artistic style or object class.
+For adaptation, we generate \textit{different} 20 images for each dataset and use LoRA to fine-tune the erased model for 20 epochs.
 For style, the prompt used in the evaluation is \textit{``An artwork by \{artist name\}''}.
 For object, the prompt used in evaluation is \textit{``a \{concept\}''}, for example, \textit{``a parachute''}.
-We also conducted experiments on re-learning Not-Safe-For-Work (NSFW) content where we followed I2P prompts proposed by~\citet{schramowski2023safe}.
+We also evaluate on re-learning Not-Safe-For-Work (NSFW) content where we followed I2P prompts proposed by~\citet{schramowski2023safe}.

 \myparagraph{Evaluation metrics.} To measure the effect of immunization against re-learning, we aim for a metric that measures the \textit{performance gap} with and without IMMA, where the larger value indicates a stronger effect of IMMA, and vice versa.
 For this, we propose \textit{\SGR} (\sgr).
 Let $\rvx_\gI$ and $\rvx_\gA$ denote the generated images with and without IMMA, and $\rvx_r$ to be the reference images of the target concept then~\sgr is defined as follows: \bea \sgr(\rvx_\gI, \rvx_\gA, \rvx_r) = \frac{\gM(\rvx_r, \rvx_\gA) - \gM(\rvx_r, \rvx_\gI)}{\gM(\rvx_r, \rvx_\gA)}, \eea where $\gM$ is an image similarity metric.
 Common choices, following prior works~\cite{gandikota2023erasing,gal2022textual,ruiz2022dreambooth}, include Learned Perceptual Image Patch Similarity~\cite{zhang2018unreasonable} (LPIPS), and similarity measured in the feature space of CLIP~\cite{gal2022textual} or DINO~\cite{caron2021emerging} each denoted as \sgr(\texttt{L}), \sgr(\texttt{C}), and \sgr(\texttt{D}).
 For consistency, we report \textit{one minus} LPIPS, such that larger values for all three metrics mean higher image similarity.